akuny/akuny.github.io/_drafts/big-opinions.md

 Oh no.

-Express was not the answer: it was so damn **unopinionated**.
-Lacking even the faintest clue as to how to structure a product using the specified technology, I needed opinions more so than anything.
+Lacking a basic understanding of how one would structure a product using the specified technology, I needed opinions more so than anything.
 Suffice to say the product was not built with Express.

-## express from the ground up
+## from hello world to hell no

 Here's the standard Express "Hello World" example: